 Group Member.
 A private employer issued an Affiliate Certificate as a member in a group self-insurance program that has, in turn, been issued a Certificate to Self-Insure as a group self-insurer.

 Group Self-Insurer.
 A private, non-profit, mutual benefit corporation, a private, non-profit charitable corporation, a private, non-profit public benefit corporation, or a private, non-profit religious corporation created as set forth in Section 15470 of these regulations and pursuant to Part 3 of Division 2 of Title 1 of the California Corporation Code.
 Said corporation shall be established for the sole purpose of operating a group workers' compensation self-insurance program to pool the California workers' compensation liabilities of two or more private employers in the same homogeneous grouping pursuant to Section 15473.
-A group self-insurer issued a Certificate of Consent to Self-Insure pursuant to Labor Code Section 3700(b) and tThese regulations are not intended to deem such a group self-insurer to be an insurance company subject to regulations governing insurers contained in Title 10, California Code of Regulations, except as otherwise provided by statute and by Title 8, California Code of Regulations.
+These regulations are not intended to deem a group self-insurer issued a Certificate of Consent to Self-Insure pursuant to Labor Code Section 3700, subdivision (b) to be an insurance company subject to regulations governing insurers contained in Title 10, California Code of Regulations, except as otherwise provided by statute and by Title 8, California Code of Regulations.

 Indemnity Agreement and Power of Attorney.
 The written agreement executed by each group member or proposed group member of a group self-insurer pursuant to Section 15479 of these regulations.